matt200346/matt200346.github.io/index.md

 ## Current Projects
 I enjoyed all of my projects and continue to work on improving.
 I am currently working on:
 - Project Euler problems for fun
-- A personal project with a friend, which uses Flutter to design and implement an Android app
+- An Android app with a friend, which uses Flutter and Dart
-- Learning Godot
+- Learning Godot (an opensource and free game engine)
-- Reading various programming books to further improve.
+- Reading various programming books to further improve

 ## Personal Interests